severalnines/ccx-docs/docs/admin/Installation/CCX-Install-Laptop.md

 - If you experience sudden glitches or pod failures, you can try allocate more resoures too Docker Desktop.
 You can allocated more resources under `Settings->Resources->Advanced`.
 - If you experience issues deploying, reset the environment (Settings->Kubernetes, Reset Kubernetes Cluster), increase resources, and try again.
 - [Troubleshooting guide](/docs/admin/Troubleshooting/Troubleshooting).

+## Limitations
+- Backups are not supported.
+A license to CMON is required.

 ## Next steps
 - [Installation guide](/docs/admin/Installation/).